fl3a/drush_drupal_status/README.md

 ### Manual method

-Download from project page and extract this extension to a number of places:
+Download the tarball from [drush_drupal_status project page](https://www.drupal.org/project/drush_drupal_status) and extract this extension to one of these places:

 - In a .drush folder in your HOME folder.
 - Along with one of your existing modules.
 If your command is related to an existing module, this is the preferred option.